 These little induction cooktop stoves are magic; they take up a small amount of room next to your gas or regular hob.
 They use less than half the power of a conventional plate, and work at twice the speed.
 In fact they are significantly faster than gas.

 By using the bottom of your pot as the element, you have instant heat.
-I've seen them from $30-100.
-Worth every cent, if only for the convenience of quick heat.
+I've seen them from $30 - 100.
+Worth every cent, if only for the convenience of their speed.
 But they don't work with copper or aluminium bottom pots.

 Bernard Preston is not an electrician but had to work out how to change fluorescent light fittings to LED to reduce the load on his solar generator; but in fact we should all do this next time a neon tube blows.

 You could do it too; fluorescent light fittings to LED is not rocket science.